flengyel/ansible_secrets/Installation.md

 # Installation Guide: Secure Credential Management with GPG and Ansible Vault

-This guide will walk through the setup of the Ansible Secrets project, password (secret) encryption , the Ansible playbook for local deployment, and finally, the integration with Bash and Python scripts.
+This guide will walk through the setup of the Ansible Secrets project, secret encryption , the Ansible playbook for local deployment, and finally, the integration with Bash and Python scripts.

 **Placeholders Used in This Guide (REPLACE WITH YOUR ACTUAL VALUES):**